Listers are out and about! Spring road conditions have improved so the Listers are out doing external property...

 Holding Down the Curve in Vershire and in Vermont

 On Wearing a Mask – On July 24, Governor Phil Scott signed an Order that requires all Vermonters to wear masks or cloth facial coverings any time it is not possible to maintain a physical distance of at least six feet with others from outside their household.
 FOR THE LATEST update on new work safe additions to the Stay Home, Stay Safe Order guidance from the State of Vermont, follow this link.

-The town office is closed to unnecessary foot travel but the clerk and office staff are available by both phone and email.
+The town office remains closed to unscheduled foot traffic but the clerk and office staff are available by both phone and email.
 The office phone number is (802) 685-2227.
 Email addresses for Clerk and Listers are as follows:

 Clerk/Treasurer – firstname.lastname@example.org

 Listers – email@example.com

 Continue to practice everyday preventive actions.
 Remind everyone in your household of the importance of practicing everyday preventive actions that can help prevent the spread of respiratory illnesses:

 - Avoid close contact with people who are sick.